 - RAMSAY, R.H.L.M., It’s Not About Me: an autobiography (2002).
 The author challenged himself to write an autobiography without using first person singular pronouns (I, me, my, or mine).

 - SCRIBNER, Bartleby d’Ascoyne, Gulliver Jimson: A Catalogue Raisonné (1954).
 The crepuscular Jimson made the “angry young men” of Britain’s “Kitchen Sink” movement seem downright wholesome and upbeat.

 - SEALING, Batson D. (PhD), Our Savior Said: an anthology of Jesus’s utterances (1991).
 A translation from spurious Coptic texts — that is, the texts are spurious, not the Copts.

 - SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [unpublished typescript].
-The League of Decency shut down the first off-off-Broadway production of this play while the cast were still rehearsing at an unspecified and probably top secret location in the New Jersey “Meadowlands”.
-Though the characters are pronouns, their action involves a considerable number of impolite gerunds and lewd dangling participles.
+The League of Decency shut down the first off-off-Broadway production of this play whilst the cast were still rehearsing at an unspecified and probably top secret location in the New Jersey “Meadowlands”.
+Though the characters are pronouns, their actions involve a considerable number of impolite gerunds and lewd dangling participles.
 Adds new meaning to “figures of speech”.
 And serves as a handbook for those who’ve been advised to ignore anatomical issues and “Go fuck yourself!”

 - STRAKA, V.M., The Ship of Theseus, NY, Winged Shoes Press (1949).
-Last of the novels by Straka, it is part of a collection of all nineteen books, perhaps the library’s most valuable non-circulating volumes — under lock and key.
+Last of the novels by Straka, it is part of a collection of all nineteen books, perhaps the library’s most valuable non-circulating assets — under lock and key, with good reason.
 The tip of a treasure.